 There is a green and a red LED (labeled "Status") on the motor control board to provide system faults as described below.
-Refer to Table 14 (page 47) to determine motor control board fault conditions.
+Refer to Table 15 (page 49) for Nordyne/UTEC boards or Table 14 (page 49) for Emerson boards to determine motor control board fault conditions.